 Outfit Idea: White collar shirt under a knit sweater.
 Add an oversized blazer on top and match the look with same colored knee-high leather boots.

 All thanks to the Gen-z fashion modules, bucket hats are back in fashion.
 The once lost accessory is getting paired with almost all kinds of looks.
 There’s nothing better than a trucker jacket paired with straight-legged jeans, a blue sweatshirt and a denim bucket hat.

 Outfit Idea: Blue turtleneck paired with matching overcoat and green plaid pants.
-Add black ankle boots, fur bag and your favorite bucket hat.
+Add black ankle boots, a fur bag, and your favorite bucket hat.